 If you have repeat customers, you want them to perceive your restaurant as worth the price and time spent there.
-Too many discounts can actually cheapen their perception and they may balk at paying full price, so you should watch your discounts carefully.
-Discounts or free items given for reaching a loyalty milestone, but your regular customers shouldn’t receive $1 off or 10% off just for visiting your restaurant repeatedly, as they’re already paying full price.
+Too, many discounts can actually cheapen their perception and they may balk at paying full price, so you should oversee your discounts carefully.
+Discounts or free items are given for reaching a loyalty milestone, but your regular customers shouldn’t receive $1 off or 10% off just for visiting your restaurant repeatedly, as they’re already paying full price.
 It’s better to invest your time into offering bouncebacks, incentives for first-time customers to return your restaurant.

 Treat Your Customers Well